itmaybejj/editoria11y-wp/readme.txt

 4. Checker set to dark theme, asking if the whole sentence needs to be in caps lock.

 == Changelog ==

+= 2.1.9 =
+* Adds actions to modify the reports page.
+* Renames report page to align with Drupal -- "Content Accessibility Report" rather than "Editoria11y."

 = 2.1.8 =
 * No code changes, just improved wording for the assertiveness levels configuration settings.